quinnwong31/RiskReturnAnalysis/README.md

 To run the calculations in the Notebook, perform the following steps:

-1. Click on `crypto_arbitrage.ipynb` in the left navigation panel.
+1. Click on `risk_return_analysis.ipynb` in the left navigation panel.
 This will load the notebook in Jupyter.

 ![Click_Notebook](/images/jupyter_click_notebook.jpg)